iams3cond/misc/assignments/assignment2/handout.md

 ### 1. `insert` + supporting methods

-As with regular BSTs, your first priority in this assignment (aside from getting barebone classes setup and compiling) should revolve around getting the `insert` method working.
+As with regular BSTs, your first priority (aside from getting barebone classes setup and compiling) should revolve around getting the `insert` method working.